Volunteer for Shared Reading Saturday

 Shared Reading Saturday runs, in part, thanks to our dedicated volunteers!
 Volunteers help set up for the event, lead activities and care for the children who attend, so that their parents and guardians can give their undivided attention to learning.

-The baby room is free play with books, toys, blocks, and stuffed animals.
+The free play area is stocked with with books, toys, blocks, and stuffed animals.
 Volunteers play with children and comfort the little ones.
-For some of the children in the baby room this may be their first time away from their parents.
-Volunteers best suited for the baby room are good at wiping noses and creating fun distractions.
+For some of the children this may be their first time away from their parents.
+Volunteers best suited for the freeplay are good at wiping noses and creating fun distractions.

 We try to accommodate volunteers preferences as best we can.
 Assignments may depend on the number of children in each room.

 ASL and Interpreting Students

 Shared Reading Saturday and the Gallaudet University Regional Center have an arrangement with the University of New Hampshire Interpreter Training Program in Manchester, providing senior interpreting students with practice hours.
 Currently this opportunity is only open to UNH Manchester and Northern Essex Community College students. however, volunteering for Shared Reading Saturday is an excellent opportunity to interact with Deaf children and adults and may count, for some ASL and ITP programs, towards community event hours.
 Please let us know when you register to volunteer if you will need someone to sign off on your hours.